 The Bitcoin network couldn’t function without miners.
 They are the ones doing the heavy maintenance duties.
 Miners create each new block of the blockchain.
 They are rewarded from their work with new Bitcoins.

-Bitcoin blockchain is a public ledger – each transaction is visible to anyone.
+The bitcoin blockchain is a public ledger – each transaction is visible to anyone.
 It is showing the public addresses of each sender and receiver.
 These are like e-mail addresses, but you cannot know who owns each address.
 A public address can be unlocked with a private key giving access to any funds in it.